ssube/salty-dog/README.md

 ### Docker Build

-This method does not require the usual dependencies to be installed locally, only `docker` itself.
+This method does not require the usual dependencies to be installed, only `docker` itself.

 Build with Docker: